fallen-icarus/cardano-swaps/README.md

 which are Cardano protocol parameters.

 The swaps can be trustlessly composed with any DApp (not just the p2p protocols), including those that use batchers.
-For example, Alice can use a swap to convert djed to usdc, use the usdc to buy an options contract on the secondary market, and then immediately execute that contract, all in the same transaction.
+For example, Alice can use a swap to convert DJED to USDC, use the USDC to buy an options contract on the secondary market, and then immediately execute that contract, all in the same transaction.
 The transaction will fail if any of the intermediate steps fail.
 No meta-logic is required to enforce trustless composition.
 As this example shows, this trustless composition allows